 understanding of God's Holy Word.
 There is a text titled “God's Holy Word” that

-is designed to be used with this unit; it begins on page 23 of this booklet.
+is designed to be used with this unit; it can be read at,

 Look up 2 Peter 1.20-21; How does verse 20 start?

 2. What is the first thing that a Christian must know,